epxlp/Genetics_short_course_2016/pract3_GWAS/answers/README.md

-# Practical: Genome-wide association study in Plink
+# Practical: Genome-wide association study of BMI in Plink
 # Answers

 > (1) How many individuals are there?